YOGA TEACHERS TALK BUSINESS: NATALIE FARRELL, YUMMY YOGA GIRL

 Make them real.
 Formulate your message.
 Offer your ideas space to begin to grow.
 They deserve to be honoured and given the time to develop.

-Find networks which will also support you and also offer a space where you can meet other yogipreneurs who will support you and your ideas.
+Find networks which will support you and also offer a space where you can meet other yogipreneurs who will support your yoga business ideas.

 Show up daily.

-One of my favourite ways to start the day is with a short uplifting guided meditation, a wake me up smoothie, some gentle movement before I go to my “work from anywhere” desk.
+One of my favourite ways to start the day is with an uplifting guided meditation, a smoothie, some gentle movement before I go to my “work from anywhere” desk.

 “Daily habits are the engine that move us toward our goals.”